-4 Great Pre Ski Exercises
+4 Best Ski Exercises

 1: Squats and squat side jumps

-Work on a range to keep things interesting but be sure to include a side jump squat which will really test you in preparation for your days of slalom ahead.
-The squat works the quadriceps and glute muscles, as well as your hamstrings and the calf complex so it is a great all-rounder and rightly so top of the list.
+Work on a range to keep things interesting, but be sure to include a side jump squat, which will test you in preparation for your days of slalom ahead.
+The squat works the quadriceps and glute muscles, as well as your hamstrings and the calf complex, so it is a great all-rounder and, rightly so top of the list.

-The forward leg works the gluteal muscle similarly to how doing a single leg squat would.
-Lunges can be done in a forwards straight line, out to the side or diagonally, walking or jumping so mix things up to get the most out of it.
+The forward leg works the gluteal muscle similarly to how doing a single-leg squat would.
+Lunges can be done in a forward straight line, out to the side or diagonally, walking or jumping, so mix things up to get the most out of it.

-You can do the standard as well as side planks and the more dynamic rotating planks.
-Try holding a forward plank for 1 minute and repeating with a left side plank and then right side plank.
-Progress by doing 3 repeats then by increasing the time you can hold your planks for.
+You can do the standard, side planks and more dynamic rotating planks.
+Try holding a forward plank for 1 minute and repeating with a left side plank and then a right side plank.
+Progress by doing 3 repeats, then increase the time you can hold your planks.

-The muscle along the front of your shin is the tibialis anterior and works to lift your toes towards your shin so in the ski boot it will keep your in contact with the front of the boot which is important for better control.
+The muscle along the front of your shin is the tibialis anterior and works to lift your toes towards your shin, so in the ski boot, it will keep you in contact with the front of the boot, which is important for better control.

 And don’t forget the cardio…

 You will be skiing most of the day, and most of us do not exercise most of the day the rest of the year.
-So, you will need to be fit with your cardiovascular system to have the endurance to ski to your hearts content!
+So, you will need to be fit with your cardiovascular system to have the endurance to ski to your heart’s content!

-Feel good.
-Move well.
-Be better!
+Feel Good, Move Well, Be Better